Batmanian/KeithDunstan/src/posts/supporting-a-column/6-strictly-personal-columns.md

 After that he brought them all on stage, put his arms around Susanna Zvyagina and she said to him, ‘When you come to Moscow?’

 Danny became serious for a moment and he said to the audience, ‘Don’t you see?
 All over the world music, theatre, culture, amusement, it’s all the same.
 I don’t think they have understood a word I have said.
 I don’t understand their Russian.
 But we are all one here.
 This sort of thing can make the world a better place.’

 As the curtain came down he signalled to them all to come to his dressing room.
-What was I to.do?
+What was I to do?
 This was a good story, but he had declared that under no circumstances would he talk to any newspaper people.
 I hopped into the middle of the Bolshoi group, and trying to look terribly Russian went with them straight into the dressing room.

 Danny looked very happy.
 Through the interpreter he said, “You know, I used to speak Russian once.
 I was the only member of our family that was born in America.
-All the rest of us were born in
+All the rest of us were born in Russia.
-Russia.
 Where were you born?
 And you?
 And you?’
 Mercifully he didn’t ask me.
 I would have had to have said ‘Melborn’.

 He continued, ‘My mother died when 1 was very young.
 Maybe it was some psychological reaction but I lost all my Russian.
 But I think if only I could listen to Russian for a time I could pick it up.

 ‘Funny thing.
 The Russian Ballet came to San Francisco one time.
-I'was in one of the passages out the back and a man came up to me, “Are you with the ballet?”
+I was in one of the passages out the back and a man came up to me, “Are you with the ballet?”
 I said “Da”.
 “Why aren’t you dancing, then?”’
 Danny screwed up his face. ‘“The leg.
 It hurt.
 Almost twist right off.”
 Then this man started to speak Russian.

 'What could I do?
 I said: “Pliss, I in America.
-I try to talk Amier-KAHNNN.” » 'Away he went in American.
+I try to talk Amier-KAHNNN.”'
+'Away he went in American.
 I said: “Pliss too fast.
 Too fast.”
 Then he started to talk very slowly like an Indian.
-“Look ...I... doctor.”
+“Look ...I...doctor.”

 “Ah, yes, I understand.
-You v doctor.”
+You EYE doctor.”
-“No, no, no, I . .. poctor.” ,
+“No, no, no, I . .. doctor.” ,
 “Yes...you...fix...ze...eyes.”

 Danny said the bells began to ring, the doctor went off and he never saw him again.
 You can imagine how that story went down with the Russians.
 They had their movie cameras out, all taking pictures of him.
 It was obvious that he wanted to see them again.
 Alas, all their shows coincided with his shows.

 ‘I've got an idea,” he said.
 ‘Do you like stereophonic sound records?
 Come back to the hotel after your show tonight.
-I'll give you
-Oistrakh on the violin.
+I'll give you Oistrakh on the violin.
 I'll give you sandwiches, food .. .er ...
 I wouldn’t recommend the local caviar.
-Do you like vodka?’—No.
+Do you like vodka?’ — No.

-‘“Wine, vino?’— No. - Leonid Zhdanov said: ‘After dancing, we hungry.
-We . . . we
+‘“Wine, vino?’— No.

+Leonid Zhdanov said: ‘After dancing, we hungry.
+We ... we ...need FOOD ...real FOOD.’
-- ...need Foop ... real Foopn.’

 Danny was ready.
 ‘We’ll have steaks, filet mignons.
 I'll have them served in a special room.
-Then we’ll go upstairs to my suite and ~ we'll all play records.’
+Then we’ll go upstairs to my suite and we'll all play records.’

 From all reports it was a wonderful party.

 The other memory of Danny Kaye was his fascination for hats.
 Before he departed he gave Sir Dallas Brooks a ten-gallon hat brought out especially from Dallas, Texas.
-Then all the time he was here Danny Kaye wore floppy, tweed hats, rather in the Henry
+Then all the time he was here Danny Kaye wore floppy, tweed hats, rather in the Henry Higgins style.
- Higgins style.
 The Prime Minister, Mr Menzies admired them when he had Danny to lunch at Admiralty House, Sydney.
 After he had gone back to the U.S. a parcel arrived in Canberra for the Prime Minister.
 Inside were two floppy hats in different sizes.
 Danny wasn’t sure of the size of the Prime Ministerial head.

 However we. have yet to see Sir Robert walking around looking like Danny Kaye or Henry Higgins.

 The most amiable, the most easy to please of all the visiting stars was Sophie Tucker.
 Never was there a lady so careful of her public relations.
 After she departed, there was a careful ‘thank-you’ for all the newspaper people and for whom almost every person she came in contact.
 She came here in June 1962 and ever since until she died in 1966 there has been the annual Sophie Tucker Christmas Card.
 I was not unique in this.
 Many others received them.

 She took four inter-connecting suites at Menzies — four double bedrooms, four bathrooms and two sitting rooms.
 She sent word that always she liked to have her main meal of the day served in the